bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     CRITICAL: The nft user account is debited a small nominal amount, everytime you start your node.
 This is to prevent certain DoS attack vectors.
 Please be aware of this and ensure your nft account is kept sufficiently funded.

-    v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
+    v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button for EACH of the above TWO accounts.
 Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
 Please join and follow our Telegram and Discord groups to keep updated.
+The nft and vuser accounts should be adequately funded.

+    vi) For EACH sentry, create ONE UNIQUE new BNT mnemonic on our MAIN NET, and store and secure this BNT mnemonic securely. **If you lose this mnemonic, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
+Note that this web wallet is **100% client side**.
+Your BNT mnemonics are generated on the local browser only and is never transmitted over the network.
+You are 100% responsible for storing and securing these mnemonics.

+    vii) Add a new local keypair onto your sentry node:

+    ```text
+    blzcli keys add nft --recover
+    ```

+    Provide the menemonic generated above from the web staking wallet, when asked for the BIP39 mnemonic.

+    CRITICAL: The nft user account is debited a small nominal amount, everytime you start your node.
+This is to prevent certain DoS attack vectors.
+Please be aware of this and ensure your nft account is kept sufficiently funded.

+    viii) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
+Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
+Please join and follow our Telegram and Discord groups to keep updated.

     **TEST NET**:

-    i) Add new local keypairs for the account that will be the operator for the validator on this node:
+    i) For a validator, add TWO new local keypairs on the node:

     ```text
     blzcli keys add vuser
-    blzcli keys add oracle (only on a validator node, do not add on a sentry)
     blzcli keys add nft
     ```

-    which will produce the following output for vuser, oracle, and nft (vuser as an example):
+    which will produce the following output for vuser and nft (vuser as an example):

     * name: vuser type: local address: bluzelle1z&lt;...&gt; pubkey: bluzellepub1&lt;...&gt; mnemonic: "" threshold: 0 pubkeys: \[\]